-We highly recommend the The OxyWand Wort Oxygenation Kit to quickly and directly dissolve pure oxygen into your wort.
-It’s a straightforward and super efficient piece of equipment that will make sure your yeast is happy and thriving.
+We highly recommend The OxyWand Wort Oxygenation Kit to quickly and directly dissolve pure oxygen into your wort.
+It’s a straightforward and super-efficient piece of equipment that will make sure your yeast is happy and thriving.
 If you’re on a budget, or if you don’t want to have to worry about having oxygen bottles on hand, the Eagle Brewing FE380 is a compact and practical device.

 Whether you choose to go with pure oxygen, an air pump, or old-fashioned elbow grease, aerating will boost the quality and consistency of your brew.